 Interrupt handling in kernel

 With usual Linux Drivers most of operations are occurring in Kernel modes and are requiring lots of user space to kernel space context switching and interruption mechanisms.
 The heavy context switching usage is costing lots of CPU cycles and is a limiting the numbers of packets that a CPU is able to process.
-Such drivers are not able to perform packet processing at expected high speed, expecially when 10/40/100G Ethernet generation cards are used on a Linux System.
+Such drivers are not able to perform packet processing at expected high speed, especially when 10/40/100G Ethernet generation cards are used on a Linux System.

 Poll Mode Drivers